rajathv7/Open_Source_FPGA/README.md

 ![](bannerfpga.png)
 ### ABOUT THE WORKSHOP
-The Workshop is a 5-day basic to advance program that is design for fresher and professional who wants to build a career in VLSI industry.
-It is a cloud based workshop that comprises of training courses that covers RISC-V specs, RISC-V software, How to implement RISC-V basic specs using TL-Verilog and Simulate your own RISC-V core.
-In short, you are going to write RTL and build RISC-V core on your own.
+The Workshop is a 5-day program designed for freshers as well as professionals who are interested in contributing to the VLSI industry.
+It is a cloud based workshop that comprises of training courses covering RISC-V specs, RISC-V software, Implementation of RISC-V basic specifications using TL-Verilog and Simulation of RISC-V core.
-### AUTHOR OF THE WORKSHOP
-#### Mr. Kunal Ghosh
-Co-founder of VLSI System Design (VSD) Corporation Private Limited

 ####
 ### AGENDA
  [Day 1 Intro](#Day1-Intro)